SyncfusionExamples/blazor-filemanager-pass-jwt-token/README.md

 # blazor-filemanager-pass-jwt-token

-This repository contains the Blazor FileManager component with HttpClient to get data from server in the Blazor File Manager component.
+This repository contains the Blazor FileManager component to send JWT token from client to server in the File Manager component.

 ## How to run this application?